website watertownhistory.org

 throughout Wisconsin and discussing space shuttle flights certainly cannot be

 as exhilarating as actually orbiting the earth, but Capt.
-Daniel C. Brandenstein seems to excel at whatever task is at
+Daniel C.

-and civic groups.
-He no doubt encounters the same types of questions at every
+addressing various schools and civic groups.
+He no doubt encounters the same

-stop he makes on his public speaking tour, which will conclude in River Falls
+types of questions at every stop he makes on his public speaking tour, which

-on Friday.
-Public support for the
+Public support for the National Aeronautics and Space Administration’s

-since the explosion of the Challenger on Jan.
-28, Brandenstein
+shuttle program has not declined since the explosion of the Challenger on Jan.

-said.
-That mishap resulted in the
+28, Brandenstein said.
+That mishap

-to not let it happen again.”
-WDT
+and we’re trying to not let it happen again.”

 10 28 U.S.